vjaramillo/churn_analysis/Readme.md

 print("Accuracy:",metrics.accuracy_score(y_test, y_pred))
 ```

-Unfortunately, the test accuracy did not overpass that from the NN model.
+Few iterations were conducted, changing the number of estimators of the forest, however, in general the test accuracy did not overpass that from the NN model.
 The maximum values were aroun 62%.
 This points again to the need of having more features to describe in a more precise way the system.

-## Conclusions
+## Conclusions and final comments

-The initial hypothesis given by Customer Service, could be intuitive from a general point of view, however, after having a look to the data, many aspects contribute to impossibility to apply such approach.
+The initial hypothesis given by Customer Service, could be intuitive from a general point of view, however, after having a look to the data, many aspects contribute to impossibility to apply such approach, at least at first glance.

 Three main aspects of the data make it more difficult than one could expect.
 These aspects are: